lukereding/book_notes/models_for/communicating.md

 The ideas below are drawn from various books and thoughts I have.
 I'm constantly refining them.

+## Know your audience

+This is foundational.
+You cannot communicate effectively if you don't know who you're trying to communicate with.
+Whenever you think about trying to communicate something, you should have an idealized representation of your audience in your mind.
+That ideal--it's more effect if it's a single person--should represent an audience member of your talk, or a reader of your article.
+This person embodies the assumptions, the backgrounds, notions, and reactions your audience will have when you communicate.
+If you can't fathom this ideal, or imagine or they might respond to what you're trying to say, you can't do your job.

 ## Use a framework

 Tell a story with what you say.
 Here's a common framework that might help guide your thinking: